How to Secure & Setup Home Wireless Networks

 Do you use a wireless router for your business?
 Is your router secure and password protected?
 Can anyone connect to your wireless router?
 Your home based business needs security measures set up for your wireless network.
 Today, many neighborhoods are scanned, by someone using a receiver, which picks up unsecured wireless signals.
 They gain access to your home network through your router.
 Once inside, they scan your computers for information, accounts, passwords, and your proprietary business information.

 Most home business owners don’t understand the technical side of router security and how to set their wireless routers.
 This makes your wireless LAN’s the target for information predators.
 Securing your home network requires just a little knowledge and understanding how the wireless setting works.
-Follow these 10 steps, to setup your network router and secure your network against predators.

 - Wireless routers come with a setup CD to configure your router.
 Use the setup CD to access your wireless router.